Vaporducky/video_to_pgdb/README.md

 # YouTube video splitter - Automated pipeline

 ## Objective
-The present pipeline downloads a given number of YouTube videos through it's API (exposed through pytube [1]) and splits each video into a $$k$$ user-defined [TODO] length segments.
+The present pipeline downloads a given number of YouTube videos through it's API (exposed through pytube [1]) and splits each video into a *k* user-defined [TODO] length segments.
 A DB server (Docker container) is used as a metadata store in order to capture:
 1. Video ID [str(11)]
 2. Video extension (*e.g.* mp4, mov, etc.) [str]